 Various pros and cons based on resources, capabilities, and market demands shape a variety of data-driven bancassurance solutions.
 For example, data availability is a major factor in deciding the optimal approach to meet business needs.
 Because complete financial data from a bank is not always accessible, trade-offs must be made between available data and accuracy.

 Other considerations might include whether to implement on premises or in the cloud and whether to develop solutions in-house or with a partner, such as reinsurer or consulting company.
-Reinsurers can tap their extensive risk assessment experience, a broad industry view, and substantial modeling expertise – helping to fill information gaps when access to bank data is limited.
+Reinsurers can tap their extensive risk assessment experience, a broad industry view, and substantial modelling expertise – helping to fill information gaps when access to bank data is limited.
 RGA has worked with many insurer clients to develop bancassurance solutions that solve the problem of limited data access, enabling them to digitally deliver protection products to bank customers.

 These solutions primarily focus on using customer banking data to identify low-risk customers for guaranteed or simplified-issue coverage and can build on existing products and processes.
 Incorporating insights from propensity-to-buy models, for example, can speed pre-approval and streamline the product distribution process, resulting in higher conversion rates and increased sales.